craigmckeachie/handsonreact.com/docs/01-03-Architecture.md

 import PreviewVideo from '../src/components/previewvideo';

-It's valuable to understand who JavaScript applications are architected.
+It's valuable to understand how JavaScript applications are architected.
 In particular, it's valuable to understand how JavaScript application architecture is different from other web frameworks.

 ## Web application architectures